 Hormones and Sleep Patterns

 Reduced sleep is therefore associated with an increase of pro-aging hormone cortisol and reduction of anti-aging growth hormone.
-You get the worse of both worlds with hormones and sleep patterns.
+You get the worse of both worlds with decreased sleep.

-Researchers study the quality of sleep is measured by looking at several parameters- the amount of time spent in the various stages of sleep – light sleep, deep slow wave sleep and REM sleep.
+Researchers measured the quality of sleep by looking at several parameters- the amount of time spent in the various stages of sleep – light sleep, deep slow wave sleep and REM sleep.
 The following observations can be made:

-- As the amount of time spent in deep wave slow sleep decreased from 18.9% for ages 16-25 years to 3.4% for ages 36-50 years, this lost sleep was replaced by lighter sleep (stages 1 and 2).
+- Deep wave slow sleep time decreased from 18.9% (ages 16-25 years) to 3.4% (ages 36-50 years).
+The lost sleep was replaced by lighter sleep (stages 1 and 2).
 At this point of time though, there are no other significant changes to the bodies’ mechanisms.

 - The transition from mid-life to late life (age 71-83 years) involved no further significant decrease in deep slow wave sleep but an increase in time awake of 28 minutes per decade at the expense of decreases in both light non-REM (rapid eye movement) sleep and REM sleep.

 Poor sleeping patterns may do more than disrupt your hormonal balance and cause other changes in your body’s circuits however.
 They may also worsen AFS, which is strongly linked to the change in cortisol levels.

 When your cortisol levels are high, it means your adrenal glands are being overworked.
 Your adrenal glands secrete cortisol, as well as many other hormones, and are an integral part of your NeuroEndoMetabolic (NEM) Stress Response.
 This is the mechanism in your body which makes important changes in response to stress.
 These changes are your body’s way of protecting itself from stress and preparing to react to its cause.
 One of these changes is the increase of cortisol secretion from your adrenals, which increases alertness and prepares you to fight or flee.